How Does Child Support Work?

 Typically, a child support case will include these five steps:

 1. Finding Parents

 It’s true: children with two involved parents lead better lives.
 It’s also true that you need both parents to make the child support process work.
 When necessary, we try to locate the other parent using information provided by the parent opening a case, plus information we gather from other resources to start the child support process.

 2. Determining Parentage

 Once we find the other parent, it’s important to establish a legal relationship with the child.
 Your state will help you find the right means to do this.
 Parents can make a voluntary acknowledgment of their parentage or can arrange for genetic testing.
-By stepping up to fill their roles as fathers and mothers, parents can drastically improve their children’s chances in life.

 3. Establishing Orders

 A child support order determines how much the other parent will pay and includes additional important aspects, like the payment structure and provisions for the child’s health care coverage.
 States and tribes have various procedures for establishing orders.
 Orders should be fair.
 You can request to modify yours, if needed.